praekeltfoundation/go-ndoh/README.rst

 * self.user.extra.metric_sum_sessions (number of sessions - per user)
 * self.contact.extra.last_stage (position in menu where each user drops off)
 * self.contact.extra.metric_sessions_to_register (number of sessions needed to complete registration per user)
+* self.user.extra.no_registrations (number of registrations for other numbers)

 Metrics required (v1):